erin-yl/web-dev-learning/README.md

 - **React Basics** – [Planned]

 ## Goals
-- Build a responsive portfolio site by the end of February
-- Complete JavaScript basics projects from TOP by the end of February
+- Complete TOP JavaScript projects by the end of February
+- Build a responsive portfolio site in March
+- Build a Figma plugin
 - Contribute to an open-source project